lf-edge/eve-rust/README.md

 # eve-rust

 Base image for building rust-based executables in containers for the EVE platform.
-Contains the baic rust binaries such as `rustc`, `cargo`, `rustup`, etc., as well as additional plugins and targets.
+Contains the basic rust binaries such as `rustc`, `cargo`, `rustup`, etc., as well as additional plugins and targets.
 As of this writing:

 * `cargo-chef` - a tool for building and caching dependencies for a rust project
 * `cargo-sbom` - a tool for generating SBoMs for rust-based projects
 * targets to build for linux amd64, arm64 and riscv64 on linux for both musl and glibc

+The image also includes additional tools to support cross-compilation

+* `mold` - a very fast linker for cross-compilation targets
+* `clang` - to invoke `mold` for cross-compilation targets

 ## Usage